Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 * [#32](https://github.com/Icinga/icinga-powershell-plugins/issues/32) Improves plugin doc generate to update existing .md files and create new ones only if required
 * [#28](https://github.com/Icinga/icinga-powershell-plugins/issues/28) Adds unknown state for each included service during a service check which was not found on the host
 * [#33](https://github.com/Icinga/icinga-powershell-plugins/issues/33) Adds support to generate plugin docs for different plugin module repos
+* [#39](https://github.com/Icinga/icinga-powershell-plugins/issues/39) Fixes Performance Counters check plugin to throw error in case Performance Counter do not exist or a simply not present

 ### Bugfixes